anhthi-ieig/aws-docs/25. Developer Tools/AWS CodePipeline.md

-## AWS CodePipeline
+## AWS CodePipeline - Release software using continuous delivery

-- AWS CodePipeline is `a continuous delivery service` that enables you `to model, visualize, and automate the steps required to release` your software
+- AWS CodePipeline is `a continuous delivery(CD) service` that enables you `to model, visualize, and automate the steps required to release` your software

-- AWS CodePipeline take care of builds, tests, and deploys your application `according to the defined workflow every time there is a code change`
+- AWS CodePipeline `take care of builds, tests, and deploys your application` `according to the defined workflow every time there is a code change`

 ## Note